-3. General and Special Municipal Elections.-A municipal election shall be held in the city on the first Tuesday after the first Monday in April, 1925, and on the first Tuesday after the first Monday in April of every second year thereafter, and shall be known as the General Municipal Election.
-All other municipal elections that may be held shall be known as Special Municipal Elections.

-4. Registration.-No person shall be permitted to vote at any municipal election without having been registered.
-The registration shall be the same as is now or may hereafter be provided by the general laws of the state, except as the council may otherwise by ordinance provide.

-5. Judges and Clerks.-The judges and clerks of any elec-

-tion shall be selected from a list of persons, one each of whom may be proposed for each election precinct by each candidate.
+- 3. General and Special Municipal Elections.-A municipal election shall be held in the city on the first Tuesday after the first Monday in November 1909, and on the first Tuesday after the first Monday in November on every second year thereafter, and shall be known as the General Municipal Election.
+All other municipal elections that may be held, shall be known as Special Municipal Elections. - 4.
+Registration.-No person shall be permitted to vote at any municipal election without having been registered.
+The registration shall be the same as is now or may hereafter be provided by the general laws of the State, except as the council may otherwise by ordinance provide. - 5.
+Judges and Clerks.-The judges and clerks of any election shall be selected from a list of persons, one each of whom may be proposed for each election precinct by each candidate.
 In case there are five candidates or more who present lists at any election, not more than one judge or clerk of election shall be chosen for each precinct from the names proposed by any one candidate.
 All such lists shall be proposed in writing at least fifteen days before election.
-In case an insufficient number of names are so proposed, the city council may select such number as may be necessary in order to provide three judges and two clerks for each election precinct.
+In case an insufficient number of names are so proposed, the city council may select such number as may be necessary in order to provide three judges and two clerks for each election precinct. - 6.
+Nomination and Election of Officers.-The mode of nomination and election of all elective officers of the city to be voted for at any municipal election shall be as follows and not otherwise: